Disguise for Murder

 "Disguise for Murder" is a Nero Wolfe mystery novella by American writer Rex Stout, first published as "The Twisted Scarf" in the September 1950 issue of The American Magazine.
 It first appeared in book form in the short-story collection Curtains for Three, published by the Viking Press in 1951.
+The story has been adapted for radio and television.

 Plot

 Wolfe and Archie are hosting a gathering of the Manhattan Flower Club in the orchid rooms, with Fritz Brenner and Saul Panzer checking guests in/out and handling their hats and coats.
 Archie slips downstairs to the office for a break, only to be interrupted when a young woman enters after him.
 She identifies herself as Cynthia Brown, but admits that this is one of several aliases that she uses as a confidence artist.
 She tells Archie about Doris Hatten, a friend of hers who was strangled to death five months earlier, and a man she had seen entering Doris' apartment that day.
 She did not tell the police about him at the time, but she has seen the man among the guests and is asking for Wolfe's help in persuading him to leave her alone.
 However, Wolfe insists that Archie return upstairs to look after the guests.
 At the end of the gathering, they learn that Cynthia has been strangled to death in the office.

 Wolfe, Archie, Fritz, and Saul keep all the remaining guests from leaving so that the police can question them.
 Among them are Mimi Orwin, a wealthy woman that Cynthia had been swindling; Percy Brown, Cynthia's partner in the scam; and food company executive Homer N. Carlisle and his wife, the latter of whom found the body.
 Inspector Cramer comments that Doris had no visible means of support, speculating that a man may have been paying the rent on her apartment.
 During the course of questioning all the guests, he has his men examine the office and seal it off to spite Wolfe.

 Once the police and guests have departed, Wolfe muses on the character of the murderer, concluding that this person would take on the challenge of waiting until Cynthia's body was found in hopes of learning what she might have told Archie.
 He composes a note and has Archie mail it to one person - the one he believes to be the murderer, based on Archie's report of his conversation with Cynthia.
 The note claims that Cynthia told Archie enough to let him identify the culprit, and that he wants a face-to-face meeting in order to decide what to do with that information.